qgis/QGIS-Documentation/docs/training_manual/spatial_databases/simple_feature_model.rst

    point you want to add if you've already specified it for that data-set, as we did earlier.

-Now is probably a good time to open QGIS and try to view your :kbd:`people` table.
+Now is probably a good time to open QGIS and try to view your ``people`` table.
 Also, we should try editing / adding / deleting records and then performing select queries in the database to see how the data has changed.